DanyLan/GKE-RBAC-WALKTHROUGH/create-cluster-roles.md

 # Create Cluster Roles

-We are going to give permission for account to list deployments in all namespaces, that is across the whole cluster.
+We are going to give permission for account1 to list deployments in all namespaces, that is across the whole cluster.

 1. Use the `admin-kubeclt` user to install an nginx pod in namespace2.
 Keep in mind there is already a deployment/pod in namespace1